danschlz/danschulz.github.io/links.md

 permalink: /links/
 ---

-To my delight, the quality and variety of online writing seems to be getting substanially better over the last two years.
-I hope the trend continues. these are my favorite sites to read.
+To my delight, the quality and variety of online writing seems to have been getting substanially better over the last two years.
+I hope the trend continues.
+These sites are some of my favorites.

 * [Marginal Revolution](http://marginalrevolution.com/) (Anyone who finds Tyler interesting, I find interesting)
 * [Fantastic Anachronism](https://fantasticanachronism.com/) (Everything)